bcbio/bcbio-nextgen/docs/contents/pipelines.rst

    - `MuTect`_ (version 1.1.5 and above)
    - `VarScan`_

--  Quality filtering, using either
-   `GATK's Variant Quality Score Recalibrator`_ or hard filtering.
+-  Quality filtering, using either hard filtering or `GATK's Variant Quality Score Recalibrator`_ (VQSR).
+VQSR requires a large number of variants.
+Practically this means high depth whole genome variant calling experiments. bcbio-nextgen attempts VQSR with the following :ref:`algorithm-config

+   - ``variantcaller`` is gatk or gatk-haplotype
+   - ``coverage_depth`` is not low
+   - ``coverage_interval`` is genome

 -  Annotation of variant effects, using `snpEff`_
 -  Variant exploration and prioritization, using `GEMINI`_